What is Bell’s palsy?

 In 1992, the first CACI system was launched in the UK.
 Now, CACI treatments are widely available and commonly known as ‘the non-surgical facelift’.
 The technology is now also used in physiotherapy for pain control and in hospitals for wound healing.

-Before and after CACI treatment for Bell’s palsy
+CACI treatment for Bell’s palsy – how it works

 CACI systems emit tiny electrical impulses called ‘microcurrents’, at ultra-low frequencies.
 These work in harmony with the body’s bio-electrical field, to stimulate collagen production and trigger skin tissue repair and healing.

 The electrical impulses are combined with muscle re-education techniques to trigger a stretch reflex response in the facial muscles.
 This has the effect of either relaxing facial muscles that are over tense or firming facial muscles that have lost tone.

 CACI treatment for Bell’s palsy – what you can expect

 During treatment, in most cases, patients feel just a slight tingling sensation.
 The facial muscles are manipulated using soft cotton-tipped wands that transmit the microcurrents.
 Although a considerable difference can be seen after the first treatment, the benefits are cumulative and typically a course of 12 treatments is recommended.

 Is CACI treatment for Bell’s palsy right for you?